Amnesty International Ireland’s Fundraising Donor Charter

 - Not subject our donors to any form of undue pressure

-- Inform our donors of the work of Amnesty International, and how their donations will be used and keep them updated on how their donations are helping strengthen the movement and achieve our human rights goals
+- Inform our donors of the work of Amnesty International and keep them updated about how their donations are used to help strengthen the Movement and achieve our human rights goals

-- Use supporter’s donation in a way that preserves the dignity of the people and their families whom Amnesty International serves
+- Use donations in a way that preserves the dignity of the people whom Amnesty International serves

-- Handle donations responsibly and ensure it is used effectively
+- Handle donations responsibly and ensure they are used effectively

 - Provide appropriate acknowledgement, thanks and recognition